By Kelly Seegers

 - - -

-Seegers is on the staff of the Catholic Standard, newspaper of the Archdiocese of Washington.
+Seegers is a reporter for the Catholic Standard, newspaper of the Archdiocese of Washington.